-This project studies the relations between time as a singular and collectively shared structure, and time as a variety of subjective experiences.
+This project studies the relations between time as a singular, universal, or imposed structure, versus time as a variety of subjective experiences.
 Another focus is the conceived distinction of natural time from socialised or subjective constructions of time.

 1. Article “Is It Ever Natural to Be Late?” in Colloquium.
 This article addresses the issues that arise when time is interpreted to be purely culturally relative.
 In particular I critique the associated impression that certain cultures’ lateness protocols are more or less “developed” away from a state of nature than those of other cultures.
 Theory Keywords: Anthropologies of time in northern Africa, the Caribbean, and the Philippines, Émile Durkheim, Helga Nowotny.